-In order to add the Slime you will need to remove all the air out of the tire, so be sure to have a bike pump nearby before you start.
+In order to add the Slime you will need to remove all the air out of the tube, so be sure to have a bike pump nearby before you start.

 Step One: Remove the Valve Core

 The valve core of the stem valve must be removed before you can add any Slime.
-While it sounds daunting, it is actually quite easy to remove using the included tool.
+While it sounds daunting, it is actually quite easy to remove using the included tool found beneath the black cap.
+Just remove the cap, insert the plastic teeth into the valve and then twist to unscrew the core.

 Step Two: Apply Tire sealant

 Once the valve is out, it’s time to add the Slime.
-You will need to add about 2 oz. to a 12″ tire (1/4 cup) and about 2.5 oz. for a 16″ tire.
-For larger tires a chart is given on the back of the slime container.
+Place the tube over the end of the valve, ensure it is a tight fit and then squeeze in the Slime.
+You will need to add about 2 oz.
+(1/4 cup) for the smallest 12″ tires and about 4 oz. for a larger adult bike.
+A chart on the black of the Slime container outlines how much you need.

 Step Three: Re-Inserting the Valve and Re-inflating the Tire